Classifying strict discrete opfibrations with lax morphisms: Examples and applications

+\emph{Familial} 2-monads are, instead, rarely opfibrantly cartesian.
+Indeed, this fails already for $\mathrm{Fam}$: it is cartesian but it does not preserve discrete opfibrations (the reader can readily verify this on $\Set_\bullet \to \Set$).
+Its dual, $\mathrm{Fam}(-\op)\op$, instead works as it is opfamilial.

-\begin{example}[{Strict factorization systems}] The walking arrow \(\Delta [1]\) is, like any category, a comonoid with respect to the cartesian product.
-Therefore, the 2-functor \(X \mapsto X^{\Delta [1]} : \Cat \to \Cat\) is a 2-monad; as observed in \cite{korostenski-1993-factorization}, its strict algebras are the strict factorization systems.
+\begin{example}[{Orthogonal factorization systems}] The walking arrow \(\Delta [1]\) is, like any category, a comonoid with respect to the cartesian product.
+Therefore, the 2-functor \(X \mapsto X^{\Delta [1]} : \Cat \to \Cat\) is a 2-monad; as observed in \cite{korostenskiFactorizationSystemsEilenbergMoore1993}, its pseudoalgebras\footnote{The authors of \cite{korostenskiFactorizationSystemsEilenbergMoore1993} say `normal' but actually they sneak in a normalization in §2.2.} are orthogonal factorization systems.
 This is a fun example of a 2-monad which is opfibrantly cartesian but not cartesian (despite preserving pullbacks).

-It is easy to see that \((-)^{\Delta [1]}\) is opfibrantly cartesian.
-As a right adjoint \((-)^{\Delta [1]}\) preserves discrete opfibrations and pullbacks.
-For a map \(p : E \to B\), a naturality square for \(i\) is a pullback just when \(p\) reflects identities and the a naturality square for \(m\) is a pullback when \(p\) has unique lifting of factorizations---discrete opfibrations satisfy both these properties.
+Indeed, as a right adjoint, \((-)^{\Delta [1]}\) preserves discrete opfibrations and pullbacks.
+For a map \(p : E \to B\), a naturality square for \(i\) is a pullback just when \(p\) reflects identities and the naturality square for \(m\) is a pullback when \(p\) has unique lifting of factorizations---discrete opfibrations satisfy both these properties.

 The algebra structure on \(\Set\) classifies the discrete opfibration \(u^{\Delta [1]} : \Set_{\ast }^{\Delta [1]} \to \Set^{\Delta [1]}\) whose fibers are (isomorphically) given by the elements of the domain of an arrow in \(\Set\).
 That is, the algebra structure is \(\mathrm{dom} : \Set^{\Delta [1]} \to \Set\), or in other words the strict factorization system \((\id, \mathrm{all})\).